fuseio/fuse-studio/server/docs/examples/GETTING_STARTED.md

 ' https://studio-qa-ropsten.fusenet.io/api/v1/communities/{communityAddress}

-- *TODO: Make the business list customizable to the issuer needs (define fields, roles, etc..)*
-- *TODO: Make the endpoint nicer and safier (not it looks too generic)*
-- *TODO: Authentication is misssing*

 ## Expiration Feature
 Basically Should be part of the token contract.
 ERC721 with transfer rules based on the blocknumbers.
 We can use our own tranfer rules and roles to customise this.

 # Actor Representation and Rights: